Internet Explorer: Security vulnerabilities

 Internet Explorer has been subjected to many security vulnerabilities and concerns such that the volume of criticism for IE is unusually high.
 Much of the spyware, adware, and computer viruses across the Internet are made possible by exploitable bugs and flaws in the security architecture of Internet Explorer, sometimes requiring nothing more than viewing of a malicious web page to install themselves.
-This is known as a "drive-by install.”
+This is known as a "drive-by install".
 There are also attempts to trick the user into installing malicious software by misrepresenting the software's true purpose in the description section of an ActiveX security alert.

 A number of security flaws affecting IE originated not in the browser itself, but in ActiveX-based add-ons used by it.
 Because the add-ons have the same privilege as IE, the flaws can be as critical as browser flaws.
 This has led to the ActiveX-based architecture being criticized for being fault-prone.
 By 2005, some experts maintained that the dangers of ActiveX had been overstated and there were safeguards in place.
 In 2006, new techniques using automated testing found more than a hundred vulnerabilities in standard Microsoft ActiveX components.
 Security features introduced in Internet Explorer 7 mitigated some of these vulnerabilities.

 In 2008, Internet Explorer had a number of published security vulnerabilities.
 According to research done by security research firm Secunia, Microsoft did not respond as quickly as its competitors in fixing security holes and making patches available.
 The firm also reported 366 vulnerabilities in ActiveX controls, an increase from the previous year.

 According to an October 2010 report in The Register, researcher Chris Evans had detected a known security vulnerability which, then dating back to 2008, had not been fixed for at least six hundred days.
 Microsoft says that it had known about this vulnerability, but it was of exceptionally low severity as the victim web site must be configured in a peculiar way for this attack to be feasible at all.

 In December 2010, researchers were able to bypass the "Protected Mode" feature in Internet Explorer.

 Vulnerability exploited in attacks on U.S. firms

 In an advisory on January 14, 2010, Microsoft said that attackers targeting Google and other U.S. companies used software that exploits a security hole, which had already been patched, in Internet Explorer.
-The vulnerability affected Internet Explorer 6 from on Windows XP and Server 2003, IE6 SP1 on Windows 2000 SP4, IE7 on Windows Vista, XP, Server 2008, and Server 2003, IE8 on Windows 7, Vista, XP, Server 2003, and Server 2008 (R2).
+The vulnerability affected Internet Explorer 6 on Windows XP and Server 2003, IE6 SP1 on Windows 2000 SP4, IE7 on Windows Vista, XP, Server 2008, and Server 2003, IE8 on Windows 7, Vista, XP, Server 2003, and Server 2008 (R2).

 The German government warned users against using Internet Explorer and recommended switching to an alternative web browser, due to the major security hole described above that was exploited in Internet Explorer.
-The Australian and French Government issued a similar warning a few days later.
+The Australian and French governments also issued a similar warning a few days later.